Fx386483710/WiFi_RSS_RTT_Dataset_for_Model_Selection/README.md

 Column 'AP1 RSS(dBm)', 'AP2 RSS(dBm)', ..., 'AP13 RSS(dBm)': the RSS measure from corresponding AP at a reference point.
 Column 'LOS APs': indicating which AP has a LOS to this reference point.
 ```

+Please note:

+* The RSS value -200 dBm indicates that the AP is too far away from the current reference point and no signals could be heard from it.

+* The RTT value 100,000 mm indicates that no signal is received from the specific AP.